11 Best UV Resin For Crafts

 Is UV resin safe to use?

 No matter what type of UV resin for beginners you are using, work in a well ventilated area.
 Also wear protective gear like gloves and safety glasses and a proper respirator.
+Keep in mind that prolonged exposure to uncured resin or excessive skin contact can cause skin irritation.

 See this guide: Resin Safety 101.
 On this blog, I do not suggest children working with resin.
 I consider it an adult craft to be used with proper safety gear.